10. Loops

 • print out the value of counter

-• Increment the value of counter
+• Increment counter

 • Repeat the loop until the condition is False